laugustyniak/awesome-sentiment-analysis/README.md

 * [The NRC Valence, Arousal, and Dominance Lexcion](http://saifmohammad.com/WebDocs/VAD/NRC-VAD-Lexicon-Aug2018Release.zip) - The NRC Valence, Arousal, and Dominance (VAD) Lexicon includes a list of more than 20,000 English words and their valence, arousal, and dominance scores.
 For a given word and a dimension (V/A/D), the scores range from 0 (lowest V/A/D) to 1 (highest V/A/D).
 The lexicon with its fine-grained real-valued scores was created by manual annotation using Best--Worst Scaling.

 Datasets:

 * [Stanford Sentiment Treebank](http://nlp.stanford.edu/sentiment/code.html) [paper](http://nlp.stanford.edu/~socherr/EMNLP2013_RNTN.pdf) - Sentiment dataset with fine-grained sentiment annotations.
 The Rotten Tomatoes movie review dataset is a corpus of movie reviews used for sentiment analysis, originally collected by [Pang and Lee](https://arxiv.org/abs/cs/0506075).
 In their work on sentiment treebanks, Socher et al. used Amazon's Mechanical Turk to create fine-grained labels for all parsed phrases in the corpus.
 This competition presents a chance to benchmark your sentiment-analysis ideas on the Rotten Tomatoes dataset.
 You are asked to label phrases on a scale of five values: negative, somewhat negative, neutral, somewhat positive, positive.
 Obstacles like sentence negation, sarcasm, terseness, language ambiguity, and many others make this task very challenging.

 * [Amazon product dataset](http://jmcauley.ucsd.edu/data/amazon/) - This dataset contains product reviews and metadata from Amazon, including 142.8 million reviews spanning May 1996 - July 2014.
 This dataset includes reviews (ratings, text, helpfulness votes), product metadata (descriptions, category information, price, brand, and image features), and links (also viewed/also bought graphs).
+The updated version of dataset - update as for 2018 is availalbe here [https://nijianmo.github.io/amazon/index.html](https://nijianmo.github.io/amazon/index.html).

 * [IMDB movies reviews dataset](http://ai.stanford.edu/~amaas/data/sentiment/) - This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
 Authors provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.